InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/serialization-knowntypes.rst

     //}

     serializer.Deserialize<C>(json);
     // JsonSerializationException: Could not create an instance of type I.
     // Type is an interface or abstract class and cannot be instantiated.

-To solve this problem you can use `KnownTypesContainer`_ and pass it into the `JsonObjectSerializer`_ constructor directly or via :doc:`IoC Container </02-ioc/index>`.
+To solve this problem you can use `IKnownTypesSource`_ and pass it into the `JsonObjectSerializer`_ constructor directly or via :doc:`IoC Container </02-ioc/index>`.
 Known types allow to include type information into resultant JSON during serialization and rely on it during deserialization.
 All you need is to add an unique alias for each type which can be use as value of a property with abstract type.

 .. code-block:: csharp
-   :emphasize-lines: 7-9,13,18,23,29
+   :emphasize-lines: 5-7,22,27,32,38

+    class MyKnownTypesSource : IKnownTypesSource
+    {
+        public void AddKnownTypes(KnownTypesContainer knownTypesContainer)
+        {
+            knownTypesContainer
+                .Add<A>("A")
+                .Add<B>("B");
+        }
+    }

+    // ...

     var value = new C
                 {